Dialogic/dialogic-rest-perl/README.md

 Dependencies: modules LWP and XML::LibXML, which come with Strawberry Perl on Windows, and can be grabbed from CPAN if needed on Linux

+Note - all scripts have been developed and tested using XMS 2.3 SU1.

 Useful Links
 =============